 - Tax Benefits – Deductions like depreciation and expenses that lower your tax bill

-In high-demand markets like San Diego and Orange County, cash flow is often the smallest contributor—but the others more than make up for it.
+In high-demand markets like San Diego and Orange County, cash flow is often the smallest contributor—but the others more than make up for it, especially when you’re using Orange County property management services to track the whole financial picture.

 A Sample “Negative” Property That’s Actually Winning